hpcleuven/VscDocumentation/source/jobs/job_submission.rst

 respectively ``SLURM_NTASKS`` and ``SLURM_CPUS_PER_TASK`` in the
 environment of the running job.

-If not set, the default values of 1 task and 1 CPU are used.
+If not set, the default values of 1 task and 1 core per task are applied.

 .. _gpus: